zeromq/zproject/README.md

          should not.
 If this bites you, set use_deleteDir_rm_first=1 in the project, so the OS native "rm" is tried first.

+         The two options do_cleanup_after_build (for parallelized tests) and do_cleanup_after_job control whether the pipeline would by default remove the build/test subdirectory after successful end of stage, and/or cleans the build workspace after the whole job succeeded, respectively.
+If not set, cleanup is enabled for both and in either case the active options are among build parameters.
+         You might want to keep the built sources to analyze the behavior of your build recipes in a particular environment, thought at a risk of using excessive disk space there.
+In case of failure the workspace remains on disk to make an in-place analysis possible, and would eat space until you clean it up manually or it would expire according to your Jenkins old-build retention policies.

     <target name = "jenkins">
         <option name = "file" value = "Jenkinsfile" />
         <option name = "agent_docker" value = "zeromqorg/czmq" />